naumenko-sa/cre/README.md

   1. Install **Bcbio**.

   Use HPC or server.
-Add bcbio to PATH. bcbio installs many other useful tools and datasets through bioconda and cloudbiolinux.
+Add bcbio to PATH. bcbio installs many other useful tools (including java and R) and datasets through bioconda and cloudbiolinux.

   2. Clone **cre** to ~/cre and add it to PATH.
-  3. Install R and packages: stringr,data.table,plyr.
-  4. (Optional) Install/update OMIM.
+  3. (Optional) Install/update OMIM.

     By default CRE uses [cre/data/omim.txt](../master/data/omim.txt) and [cre/data/omim.inheritance.csv](../master/data/omim.inheritance.csv).